RoamGuru Roam Guru

 Maruyama Park

 Best time: The park never closes.
 Arrive at 6am for morning light without crowds.
+The northern edge, near the entrance to Yasaka Shrine, has lesser-known cherry trees with better afternoon light and fewer tripod setups.
 Return at 7pm for the illumination, which runs until 10pm during full bloom.

-Best spot: For the illuminated tree, stand at the eastern edge of the clearing, low to the ground, shooting upward to catch the light filtering through the cascading branches.
+Best spot for the illuminated tree: Stand at the eastern edge of the clearing, low to the ground, shooting upward to catch the light filtering through the cascading branches.
 The white lanterns in the background blow out to pure white, which is fine.
 You are photographing the tree, not the lanterns.

 The Philosopher's Path